 Many plants should be pruned in spring, including lavender, buddleia and ornamental grasses.
 Pruning in spring makes way for more growth and helps to encourage more flowers, foliage and colourful stems on a wide range of plants.

 Some spring-flowering shrubs flower on old branches and if left unpruned will turn into a jumbled mess, with new growth made only at the top of the shrub.
 Unlike buddleias and fuchsias, which flower on the same year’s growth and can be pruned almost to ground level, shrubs such as forsythia need careful treatment.

-Spring pruning means you can also ensure your shrub has a nice shape.
-It’s also an opportunity to cut out dead, diseased or dying stems.
-After pruning, mulch plants with a generous layer of garden compost or well-rotted manure to give them a boost.
+Spring pruning also means you can ensure your shrub has a nice shape, while giving you the opportunity to cut out dead, diseased or dying stems.
+After pruning, mulch plants with a generous layer of garden compost or well-rotted manure, to give them a boost.

-Shrubs that bloomed in the summer such as fuchsia and buddleja can be cut back hard in spring to encourage a burst of new growth and plenty of flowers for next season.
-Watch our video guide on pruning buddleja.
+Shrubs that bloomed in the summer such as fuchsia and buddleja should be cut back hard in spring to encourage a burst of new growth from the base of the plant, and plenty of flowers for the new season.

 Plants grown for colourful winter stems

 Encourage the growth of colourful winter stems by cutting plants such as dogwoods and willow back hard in early spring.
 Do the same with plants grown for their foliage, such as cotinus.
 Watch our video guide on pruning and propagating dogwoods.

 Any herbaceous plants you didn’t cut back in autumn, including plants with decorative winter seedheads or stems, can be cut back in spring.
 These include sea hollies; sedums and thistles.
 Use secateurs to tidy them up, removing seedheads, stems and brown leaves.
 Pop them on an open compost heap, rather than a closed one, incase insects are still using them.